 If your symptoms of systemic lupus erythematosus (SLE) are mild or well-controlled, you may find it barely affects your day-to-day life and you may not have complications.

-You may also find your SLE symptoms significantly improve with age.
-Many people who are over 50 often find that their SLE symptoms have eased.
-In some (but not all) people, SLE may improve after the menopause (when a woman's monthly periods stop, usually at around the age of 50).
+You may also find your symptoms significantly improve with age.
+Many people over 50 find their symptoms have eased.
+In some (but not all) women, SLE may improve after the menopause (when a woman's monthly periods stop, usually at around the age of 50).

-However, for some people SLE can be a more serious condition that can sometimes cause life-threatening complications.
-Some of the possible complications that can be experienced are outlined below.
+However, for some people SLE can be a more serious condition which can cause life-threatening complications.
+Some of these complications are outlined below.

 Cardiovascular disease (CVD) is a general term for any type of health condition that affects the heart and arteries.